Miriam Cates: Member of Parliament

 Cates also co-chaired a local advancement initiative, the Stocksbridge Towns Fund, with local property developer Mark Dransfield.
 Alongside national-conservative figure Danny Kruger, Cates was elected to the Executive of the 1922 Committee on 11 July 2022.

 Halfway through her term, Boris Johnson resigned from the leadership, and Cates participated in the July-September 2022 Conservative Party leadership election During the contest, Cates endorsed Suella Braverman; the leadership election was ultimately won by Liz Truss, who resigned less than two months later to be succeeded by Rishi Sunak.

 During Braverman's tenure as home secretary, Cates supported Braverman when she was criticised.
-When Braveman accused London's Metropolitan Police of being more lenient with pro-Palestine protesters than supporters of Israel, Cates argued: "Suella Braverman’s views may be distasteful to Westminster liberals but they're utterly mainstream in the rest of UK".
+When Braveman accused London's Metropolitan Police of being more lenient with pro-Palestine protesters than supporters of Israel, Cates argued: "Suella Braverman's views may be distasteful to Westminster liberals but they're utterly mainstream in the rest of UK."

+She spoke up on topical issues affecting families, such as protecting the rights of women and girls, including single-sex spaces; and led a debate on banning mobile phones in schools.

 At the 2024 general election, Cates lost her seat to the Labour candidate Marie Tidball.
 Compared to her 2019 performance, she lost a significant share of the vote to Labour and the right-wing populist Reform UK.

 In an opinion piece about the election, Cates wrote, "Reader, we blew it."
 Offering that her party was "staring into the abyss" because it had failed, or forgotten, voters in post-industrial towns who wanted economic regeneration, patriotism, cultural security family, neighbourhood and nation.